Lightstreamer/Lightstreamer-example-StockList-adapter-java/README.md

 2. Create an "adapters.xml" file inside the "StockList" folder and use a content similar to that of the file in the directory /Deplolyment_LS/StockList (this is an example configuration, you can modify it to your liking).
 3. Copy into /StockList/lib the jars (LS_quote_feed_simulator.jar and LS_StockListDemo_DataAdapter.jar) created in the previous section.

-Now with the StockList folder obtained on your behalf or with the one in the /Deployment_LS of this project, you must follow these steps:
+Now with the "StockList" folder obtained on your behalf or with the one in the "Deployment_LS" folder of this project, you must follow these steps:

 1. Make sure you have installed Lightstreamer Server, as explained in the GETTING_STARTED.TXT file in the installation home directory.
 2. Make sure that Lightstreamer Server is not running.